circleci/circleci-docs/jekyll/_cci1/how-cache-works.md

 ---
 layout: classic-docs
-title: How Cache Works
+title: Caching in CircleCI
-categories: [reference]
+categories: [optimization]
 description: "How caching works on CircleCI 1.0"
 ---